TheTrainGoes/GP2040-Projects/Pico Advanced Breakout Board/README.md

 An OLED display breakout is also available on the board however most of the functionality of the display is currently quite limited.

 The top row of pads allows for direct solder of wires as well as screw terminals to be added.

+A side row of pads allows for direct solder of wires as well as screw terminals to be added for an additinoal set of inputs.

+In adition to this there is aslo a 5pin 2.54mm header available for the Brook hitbox conversion cable set.

+A USB-B port has been added thanks to the available test pads on the RaspBerry Pi Pico.

+USB direct has also been added via a 5pin 2.54mm header.
+Only one ground is needed, but some commercial fightsticks come with a five wire cable.

+A spot for addressible RGB LEDs has been added and is compatible with most 5v addressible RGB LEDs.

+Player LEDs are also availbe on this board via a 5pin JST 2.00mm plug and are fully compatible with the BitBangGaming Player LED module.

+Space for the defualt 4 pin harness from Brook are also available via a 4pin JST 2.00mm plug for Capture / LS / RS.

+Turbo and a Turbo LED have also been added via a 4pin JST 2.00mm plug.

+You can also find a 5v out 2pin JST 2.00mm plug on the board for use with accessories like the Antagonist 2.0.

 To keep the board looking clean a second board can be added on top of the Pico as a shield to cover it.

 For those that want to order through JLCPCB I have added `JLCJLCJLCJLC` on the board in a hidden area to cover the order number.

-For a basic assembly you can remove the second PDC that is used as a shield and omit the nuts, bolts and spring lock washers.
+For a basic assembly you can remove the second PCB that is used as a shield and omit the nuts, bolts and spring lock washers.
 This will expose the bare Pico board and recommended only for green boards.

 ---